mtahiriba/Share_Me/README.md

 ## How to run on local Machine.
 1. Make clone of repository on local machine.
 2. Open into visual code.
-3. Run command "npm install" or "npm i" in the terminal of visual code.
+3. Run command "npm install --force" in the terminal of visual code.
 4. Run command "npm run start".

 ## Working: